Hypertopic/idaifield2hypertopic/README.md

 * the User view is available to the following address: <http://127.0.0.1:5984/[replicationDatabaseName]/_design/[designDocumentID]/_rewrite/user/offrandes>
 * the Corpus view is available to the following address : <http://127.0.0.1:5984/[replicationDatabaseName]/_design/[designDocumentID]/_view/corpus>

 These two are necesseary to let Prophyry read the iDAI.field's data.
-The other ones do not have any impact on the software but are also available and follow the same rules as Argos views.
+The other ones do not have any real impact on the software reading of the data but are also available and follow the same rules as Argos views.

 ## Current limitations